 Additional Gifts.
 It’s hard to ask for donations – even for professional fundraisers sometimes.
 The fear of causing your donors to burn out on giving or offending them by implying the first gift wasn’t enough has caused some fundraisers to shy away from asking for an “additional gift” in the same year.
 Research shows that it’s important to acquire an additional gift earlier rather than later – ideally, within the first 90 days of the original gift.
 Donors who follow this additional gift engagement have a higher lifetime value to your institution.

 Establish Gift Club Levels.
 Gift Club levels can be very persuasive in your fundraising efforts.
-Don’t underestimate the power of peer recognition – ensure donors are mentioned in alumni newsletters and/or annual reports based on club level.
-Offer more than one level with differing benefits to each.
+Don’t underestimate the power of peer recognition – ensure donors are mentioned in alumni newsletters and/or annual reports based on the club level.
+Offer more than one level with different benefits to each.

 You can also try a gift club approach that focuses each level on a different initiative.
 A $500 donation provides textbooks to a scholarship student while a $750 donation pays for a meal card, etc.